asyncapi/modelina/examples/passing-interpreter-options/README.md

-# Passing interpreter options
+# Passing JSON Schema processor options

-This example shows how to pass interpreter options.
+This example shows how to pass JSON Schema processor options through `processorOptions.jsonSchema`.

 ## How to run this example